|Values are valid only on day of printing.|

 Disease-associated bone turnover abnormalities should normalize in response to effective therapeutic interventions, which can be monitored by measurement of serum and urine bone resorption and formation markers.

-5. Monitoring and assessing effectiveness of therapy in patients treated for osteopenia, osteoporosis, Paget disease, or other disorders treated with antiresorptive therapy
+Monitoring effectiveness of antiresorptive therapy in patients treated for osteopenia, osteoporosis, Paget disease, or other metabolic bone disorders

 Elevated levels of N-terminal telopeptide (NTx) indicate increased bone resorption.